kumahq/kuma-website/app/_src/reference/transparent-proxy-configuration.md

 - `kuma.io/transparent-proxying-outbound-port`

-{% warning %}
+{% danger %}
+⚠️ IMPORTANT
+{:.custom-block-title}

 The following two annotations are deprecated and will be removed in future releases.
-They are provided here for reference only, and we **strongly advise against using them**.
+They are provided here for reference only and **should not be used**:

 - `kuma.io/builtin-dns`
 - `kuma.io/builtin-dns-port`

+If you use these annotations while the [**Configuration in ConfigMap**]({{ docs }}/networking/transparent-proxy/kubernetes/#configuration-in-configmap-experimental) feature is enabled, they will be ignored, and a warning will be logged in the control plane.

+**However**, if this feature is disabled, changes from these annotations may still apply, potentially causing DNS redirection issues.
+This happens because the transparent proxy will be configured with the values specified in the annotations, while the rest of the system will use values from the [**control plane runtime configuration**]({{ docs }}/networking/transparent-proxy/kubernetes/#control-plane-runtime-configuration).
+This mismatch could prevent `kuma-dp` from starting the DNS server or listening on the correct port, potentially disrupting the environment.
-  {% endwarning %}
+{% enddanger %}

 The following annotation indirectly adjusts the transparent proxy configuration by configuring other components, resulting in changes to the transparent proxy behavior.
 While its value is automatically set by {{ Kuma }}, you can override it by manually providing a value.